INoLiao/CoachAI/index.md

 ## Abstract
 <div align="justify">
 Ball trajectory data are one of the most fundamental and useful information in the evaluation of players' performance and analysis of game strategies.
 Although vision-based object tracking techniques have been developed to analyze sport competition videos, it is still challenging to recognize and position a high-speed and tiny ball accurately.
 In this work, we develop a deep learning network, called TrackNet, to track the badminton from broadcast videos in which the ball images are small, blurry, and sometimes with afterimage tracks or even invisible.
 The proposed heatmap-based deep learning network is trained to not only recognize the ball image from a single frame but also learn flying patterns from consecutive frames.
 TrackNet takes images with the size of 640x360 to generate a detection heatmap from several consecutive frames to position the ball and achieve high precision even on public domain videos.
-The network is evaluated on the video of <a href="https://www.youtube.com/watch?v=__oUhNyM-Jc" target="_blank">2018 Indonesia Open Final - TAI Tzu Ying vs CHEN YuFei</a>.
+The network is evaluated on the video of 2018 Indonesia Open Final - TAI Tzu Ying vs CHEN YuFei.
 The precision, recall, and F1-measure of TrackNet reach 85.0%, 57.7%, and 68.7%, respectively.
 </div>

 ## Publication